-As a consumer and business buyer I’ve found this new approach extremely frustrating at times, not to mention an incredible productivity sink.
-As a High Tech industry executive and consultant with a marketing background, I find this practice curious at best–and insane at worst!
+As a consumer and business buyer, I’ve found this new approach extremely frustrating at times.
+Not to mention an incredible productivity sink.
+As a high-tech industry executive and consultant with a marketing background, I find this practice curious at best.
+And insane at worst!

-Think about it–how many BILLIONS of dollars companies spend trying to get the attention of potential new customers–most of who are going to need to contact the company at some point.
-Yet it seems that once we’ve got their interest, or God forbid, they’ve signed up as an actual customer–we are doing everything possible to keep them away.
+Think about it.
+How many BILLIONS of dollars do companies spend trying to get the attention of potential new customers?
+Most of those new customers are going to need to contact the company at some point.
+Yet it seems that once we’ve got their interest, or God forbid, they’ve signed up as an actual customer, we are doing everything possible to keep them away.
 Doesn’t anyone remember the old marketing adage about current customers being your best source of additional business?
-Management guru Peter Drucker once said “The purpose of business is not to make a sale, but to make and keep a customer.”
+Management guru Peter Drucker once famously said “The purpose of business is not to make a sale, but to make and keep a customer.”

 OUTSOURCED CALL CENTERS IN OTHER COUNTRIES

-However, the reps on the end of the line are often poorly trained, probably aren’t employees of the company that you are calling, and often don’t speak English with an accent that is easy to understand for most Americans.
-Are there good reps who give great service available in these call centers?
+However, the reps on the end of the line are often poorly trained.
+They usually aren’t employees of the company that you are calling, and often don’t speak English many Americans can understand.
+Are there good reps available in these call centers who give great service?
 Certainly, I have spoken to more than a few.
 But compared to the “good old days” of local support, the average caller experience has degraded significantly.
-Add this to the built-in frustration of the caller who is dialing because of a problem with his or her brand new $1200 PC–and you don’t get a prescription for a happy customer.
+Add this to the built-in frustration of the caller who is dialing because of a problem with his or her brand-new $1200 PC.
+This is not a prescription for a happy customer.

-As I discussed above, this is one of the more recent scourges of the besieged customer calling with a problem.
-Ironically, Automated Voice Attendants have been made possible by a really nice leap forward in voice recognition technology and artificial intelligence.
-And there is no doubt that these products have come a very long way from the days in which they were first implemented.
+As I discussed above, this is one of the worst scourges of the besieged customer calling with a problem.
+Ironically, Automated Voice Attendants were made possible by a really nice leap forward in voice recognition technology.
+And in general, these products have come a long way from the days in which they were first implemented.
 But talking to a machine is at this point still inherently inferior to speaking with a real human.
 I endorse the use of these Automated Attendants, but they should be used judiciously.
 I would still utilize them only at the very beginning of calls, and not require them to take a customer too far down the line of getting their problem addressed.
 Also, please make it much, much easier to get away from them to a live human if desired.

 FEE-ONLY TECH SUPPORT

 While I believe that tech support can drive profits, in many cases it shouldn’t be done by attempting to extract additional money from customers for the right to call in to get product issues fixed.
 This happened to me with a recent PC purchase and I found it infuriating.
-There is a standard of care that most customers believe is fair: Help them get the product installed, up and running.
-Take care of any bugs or product defects.
-If you don’t meet this standard, you will likely pay for it yourself–in reduced customer satisfaction, loyalty and downstream purchases.
+There is a standard of care that most customers believe is fair: Help them get the product installed, and up and running.
+Take care of any bugs or product defects WHENEVER they occur.
+If you don’t meet this standard, your company will pay for it indirectly.
+In reduced customer satisfaction, loyalty, and downstream purchases.

 But as a marketer, above all else, I believe in the old axiom: THE CUSTOMER IS ALWAYS KING.
-The typically bad customer service of today is not treating the customer as king, but more like the lowest creature on the food chain.
+The typically bad customer service of today is not treating the customer as king.
+It’s more like treating them as the lowest creature on the food chain.
 There are exceptions of course and they really stick out in the market today.
-Maybe technology maturity and some additional training for the folks in those faraway call centers will correct the current painful situation in which companies don’t properly assess the importance of customer service to their downstream profits.
+Maybe technology maturity (AI?) and some additional training for the folks in those faraway call centers will correct the current painful situation.
+I believe that many companies don’t properly assess the importance of customer service to their downstream profits.
+Maybe that will change.